wangjingrui530/wangjingrui530.github.io/_publications/2023-5-MDPI-evolutionary game in hypernetwork.md

 title: "The Evolution of Cooperation in Multigames with Uniform Random Hypergraphs"
 collection: publications
 excerpt: 'How to explain the emergence of cooperative behavior remains a significant problem.
 As players may hold diverse perceptions on a particular dilemma, the concept of multigames has been introduced.
 Therefore, a multigame is studied within various binary networks.
 Since group structures are common in human society and a person can participate in multiple groups, this paper studies an evolutionary multigame with high-order interaction properties.
-**<br>This paper is produced by the undergraduate students under the guidance of the research group. 'm the second corresponding author.**'
+**<br>This paper is produced by the undergraduate students under the guidance of the research group.
+I am the second corresponding author.**'
 date: 2023-5-23
 venue: 'Mathematics'
 paperurl: 'https://www.mdpi.com/2227-7390/11/11/2409'